emdelponte/TPP/content/pages/instructions.md

 </p><ul>

 <li>When conducting observational or planned research choose the most appropriate hypothesis tests for categorical or continuous variables and/or characterize the variability (uncertainty) by means of confidence intervals.
 These procedures are required to provide evidence of the robustness and reproducibility of the research findings.
-<li>In <em>Material and Methods </em>describe details on how the data were collected including  sampling design and size, number of experimental units (replicates), randomization, blocking and balancing. <span style="text-decoration:underline;">It is imperative that all experiments are repeated at least once and that explanation is provided whether and how data from two experiments were combined for analysis</span>.
+<li>In <em>Material and Methods </em>describe details on how the data were collected including  sampling design and size, number of experimental units (replicates), randomization, blocking and balancing. <span style="text-decoration:underline;">It is imperative that all experiments are repeated at least once and which criteria was used to pool the data from two experiments for analysis</span>.
 For field experiments, at least two trials should be conducted.
 These can be two years/seasons or two distant sites (different environment) within a same year/season.
 Manuscripts without evidence of proper design and repetition in time will be rejected.
 <li>When analyzing the data, select the most appropriate inferential methods according to the number of groups compared (two or more), independence (non-paired or paired data), type of factor (quantitative or qualitative), and nature of the response variable (continuous, count, categorical or nominal).  <ul>

  <li>When comparing two groups, report <em>P</em>-values using proper t-tests (non-paired or paired) or the equivalent non-parametric tests if assumptions for parametric tests are not met.
 Alternatively, or additionally, provide 95% confidence intervals for visual inference or calculate the effect-size, in the form of absolute or standardized mean difference between treatments to facilitate interpretation and practical significance of the results.